Iwasawa Theory of Elliptic Curves in Quadratic Twist Families: Introduction

 In Theorem~\ref{thm 4.11} we discuss sufficient conditions to verify the hypothesis.
-Finally, just as in the previous case, we compute for `how many' quadratic fields the above conditions hold (when $\EC/\Q$ and $p\geq 5$ are kept fixed); see Theorem~\ref{density result}.
+Finally, we compute for `how many' quadratic fields the above conditions hold (when $\EC/\Q$ and $p\geq 5$ are kept fixed); see Theorem~\ref{density result}.
 Unfortunately, this is a `thin set' among all quadratic fields.
 However, if we restrict the count to quadratic fields $K = \Q(\sqrt{\pm \ell})$ with $\ell$ a prime and then consider (appropriate) density, we get positive proportions that depend on the number of prime divisors and parity of $N_{\EC}$.
+Recall that a conjecture of J.~Silverman predicts that there are infinitely many primes $L$ such that $\EC^K$ has rank zero (resp.
+1) if $K$ varies over the fields $K=\Q(\sqrt{\ell})$ for primes $\ell$.
+Thus, if $\EC/\Q$ is of rank $1$ we would expect that condition (v) is satisfied for a positive density of twist.

-In Section~\ref{sec: 4.3} we combine the two approaches and provide sufficient conditions for Theorem~\ref{thm A} to hold with $n_2 = 1$.
-Thus, allowing us to comment on which families of twists have the same $\lambda$-invariant as the original elliptic curve $\EC$.
+We emphasize that our main results do not require any hypothesis on the finiteness of the Shafarevich--Tate group over $\Q$ or $K$.